 Forming the past participle

-The past participle form of regular verbs can be formed by adding ‘-ed’.
+The past participle form of regular verbs can be formed by adding -ed.
 There are no rules when forming the past participle form of irregular verbs.
 These must be memorized.
-Here is a short list of commonly used irregular verbs.
+I've provided a short list of commonly used irregular verbs below.